100% Confidential

 Industry Overview

-The it-msp Market for Sellers
+The IT Services / MSP Market for Sellers

-What is a it-msp business?
+What is a IT Services / MSP business?

-An IT services business or managed services provider (MSP) delivers technology support including network management cybersecurity cloud services help desk support and IT consulting to business clients typically through recurring monthly contracts.
+An IT Services business or managed Services provider (MSP) delivers technology support including network management cybersecurity cloud Services help desk support and IT consulting to business clients typically through recurring monthly contracts.

-The IT services sector has attracted significant private equity investment as buyers seek to build scale in managed services.
+The IT Services sector has attracted significant private equity investment as buyers seek to build scale in managed Services.
 MSPs with strong recurring revenue documented processes and sticky client relationships are commanding premium valuations.

-Buyers evaluate IT services businesses primarily on recurring revenue percentage client retention and contract quality.
-The shift from break-fix to managed services has created clear valuation tiers with recurring revenue businesses worth significantly more.
+Buyers evaluate IT Services businesses primarily on recurring revenue percentage client retention and contract quality.
+The shift from break-fix to managed Services has created clear valuation tiers with recurring revenue businesses worth significantly more.

 Understanding what drives MSP valuations can help you position your business for maximum value.
-The businesses commanding top multiples have built predictable recurring revenue with long-term client contracts and efficient service delivery.
+The businesses commanding top multiples have built predictable recurring revenue with long-term client contracts and efficient Service delivery.

 Quick Valuation Estimate